 The assignment of financial instruments according to the above terms, also in light of the opinions provided by the Chief Compliance Officer, is fully in line with the requirements set at an EU level by the CRD V and by the Bank of Italy in Circular 285/2013.

-INCENTIVE PLANS BASED ON FINANCIAL INSTRUMENTS Table n.
-1, Scheme 7, Annex 3A, Regulation n.
+INCENTIVE PLANS BASED ON FINANCIAL INSTRUMENTS Table No. 1 of Scheme 7 of Annex 3A of Regulation n.
 11971/1999

-Date: 16/03/2023
+Date: 14/03/2024